-If a student intends to or is thinking about taking a leave or withdrawing they must contact their DSO as soon as possible.
-International students must submit a completed Withdrawal form in the student portal.
+If a student intends to or is thinking about taking a leave or withdrawing they must contact their DSO as soon as possible to discuss options and any impacts to their F-1 status.

+International students wanting to withdrawn from the University must submit a course and or program withdrawal form in the student portal.

 Requests for leave of absence due to medical reasons must be accompanied by a letter from a licensed physician that clearly indicates that a student is not able to be enrolled in classes in the current semester.
 Students on an approved medical leave are considered maintaining status under SEVP regulations.
 While the student is on medical leave, they can remain in the U.S. The authorization period cannot exceed an aggregate of 12-months per program level.
 For more information regarding the medical leave please contact the DSO.